Do you need to file an IRS payment trace for your missing stimulus check?

 We're several months past the deadline for the second check to arrive by direct deposit, by mail or by EIP card, including for US citizens who live in foreign countries.
 If your account shows that your payment was issued but you didn't receive it, you'll need to request a Payment Trace.

-Payment trace case 2: You get a letter from the IRS saying your money was sent, but you never got the payment
+Payment trace case 2: You get a letter from the IRS saying your money was sent, but you never received the payment

-How to request a payment trace and can claim your missing stimulus check
+How to request a payment trace and claim your missing stimulus check

 To request a payment trace, call the IRS at 800-919-9835 or mail or fax a completed Form 3911, Taxpayer Statement Regarding Refund.
 (Note that if you call the number, you'll have to listen through the recorded content before you can connect with an agent.)